Tense Control: How to Maintain it?

 Let’s say you are doing your SOP (statement of purpose) formatting and all of a sudden you realise that you wrote the entire piece in the future tense.
 This will less likely be the case because it is a professional type of writing.

 The same applies to essay writing.
 Narrative writing is what is usually associated with essay writing.
-You can really switch between past, present and future here, but it’s not that simple.
+You can really switch between past, present and future verb tenses here, but it’s not that simple.

 The key is, when you start writing in a particular tense, you have to be consistent unless there is a valid reason to switch between tenses.
 A good writer will be able to switch effortlessly when needed.

-♦ When writing in the present tense, there is no future yet, so it limits your writing.
+2. When writing in the present tense, there is no future yet, so it limits your writing.
 With past tense, you can decide at what pace the story goes because you know there is still more to come.
-With present tense, it’s just a blank.
+With the present tense, it’s just a blank.

-♦ Character and narrator are separated by time.
+3. Character and the narrator are separated by time.
 The narrator can almost look back and see what happened or could have happened to the character and tell it from that angle.

-When you’re writing an online piece, you are probably talking about something that happened already.
-Unless of course, you are writing as an event happen, which seems unlikely.
+When you’re writing an online article or post, you are probably talking about something that happened already.
+Unless of course, you are writing as an event is happening, which seems unlikely.

 Blog writing is often times like news reporting.
 You are telling the reader about events that occurred before you sat down to write.